Michigan Translational Research & Commercialization Program

 A typical project might include total funding in the range of $60,000 - $100,000 which would include 1:1 matching funding comprising 50% of the total project budget.
-Indirect costs of up to 15% of the total project can be included in the award request.
+Indirect costs of up to 15% of the MTRAC award portion may be requested.
+Indirect costs cannot be counted as matching funds.
 Faculty release time, relevant federal support dollars or outside investment qualify as matching funds.
 University internal funding would also qualify as matching funds.
 Budgets should address milestones that de-risk a technology in preparation for follow-on investment.
 Researchers are strongly encouraged to discuss budget development with the Commercialization Program Director prior to submission.

 Who will determine what projects are funded?